Mansoor8484/SoftwareEngineering---CIS/docs/usage.md

 	- Click "Sign up for one" on the Account Login page or "Log In" if you already have an account.
  	- Click forgot password if you don't remember your password for your account.
  	- You will be redirected to a page to add a new password.
-	-If you are registering a new account, you will add your Username, Email, Phone Number, Account Number, Routing Number, Name, and Password.
+	-If you are registering a new account, you will add your username, email, phone number, account number, routing  number, name, and password.
 2. Dashboard
 	- Once logged in, you will be directed to the user dashboard, where you can see account information.